reaskearth/api/README.md

 ## DeepCyc Usage

-The DeepCyc API has two endpoints:
+The DeepCyc API has two endpoints pointep and gateep.

 ### PointEP

-`v1/deepcyc/pointep/`: returns TC surface windspeeds at a requested latitude, longitude point and return period (inverse of the exceedance probability).
+`v1/deepcyc/pointep/` returns TC surface windspeeds at a requested latitude, longitude point and return period (inverse of the exceedance probability).
 The windspeeds can be returned as either a terrain-corrected 3-second gust, or an "open water" or "open terrain" corrected 1-minute averaging period.
 For example:

 ```Python
 url = 'https://api.reask.earth/v1/deepcyc/pointep'